KickEngineering/KickDevDocs/events/webhook-security.md

 _Please Note!
 This currently isn't working as intended and is in the process of being fixed._

-`Kick-Event-Message-Signature` header is used to validate if a request has come from the Kick servers.
+`Kick-Event-Signature` header is used to validate if a request has come from the Kick servers.
 This is to prevent anyone who finds an app's webhook endpoint from sending fake events.

 ### Kick Public Key